4 Benefits of Swinging For Sensory Kiddos + 10 Therapy Swings for Under $100

 2. It’s Calming

-It can also reduce sensory seeking behaviours, like hyperactivity, because your child’s sensory needs are met and they are well regulated.
+It can also reduce sensory seeking behaviors, like hyperactivity, because your child’s sensory needs are met and they are well regulated.
 They will no longer feel the need to jump, spin, run, etc. These benefits can last for hours.

 3. It Improves Focus and Alertness

 Swinging increases blood flow to the head.
 This makes focus and attention easier.

 10 Therapy Swings For Less Than $100

 Take a seat and relax in the Canvas Seat Swing, or pump those legs to swing away.
 It’s great for kids who are just learning how to swing because it provides full bottom support.
 The material wraps around and “hugs” your body, making the swing a relaxing hangout spot for older children, teens and adults.

 Sometimes kids need a quiet, cozy place to escape with a book.
 But sometimes they need to swing like monkeys!
 Our Cocoon Swing adjusts for every need.
 Hang from two suspension points for a calming effect; or hang from a single suspension point for active play, strengthening muscles and imagination.
 Enjoy the calm or wild rides ahead!

 Give your kids have a new comfortable place to sit, read, and relax, and reap the benefits of swinging.

 HappyPie is the perfect therapy tool for calming children with special needs.
 It will give them some sensory input and would also be soothing.
 Soft swinging stimulates the sense of balance and the development of the brain.
 The large size also allows you to enjoy the benefits of swinging with your kids.

 Swing into adventure with the Sorbus Spinner Swing!
 This net swing allows kids to safely ride into action for hours of entertainment.
 It features a spacious web style rope seat for a super comfy ride and two sturdy suspension points to keep the swing in place.
 It’s roomy enough to climb inside and spin, bounce, twist, enjoy playtime with friends, or let the entire family take a turn!
 Adults can join the fun too making tons of memories with a precious little one.